FormFactor (FORM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 It was good to see FormFactor beat analysts’ EPS expectations this quarter.
 We were also excited its adjusted operating income outperformed Wall Street’s estimates by a wide margin.
 Zooming out, we think this was a solid print.
-The stock traded up 9.6% to $52.20 immediately after reporting.
+The stock traded up 8.9% to $77.91 immediately following the results.

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own FormFactor, you should also grasp the company’s longer-term business quality and valuation.

-FormFactor’s P/E ratio based on the next 12 months is 39.8x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+FormFactor’s P/E ratio based on the next 12 months is 45.8x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

-Wall Street analysts have a consensus one-year price target of $56.88 on the company (compared to the current share price of $57.38).
+Wall Street analysts have a consensus one-year price target of $71 on the company (compared to the current share price of $77.91), implying they don’t see much short-term potential in FormFactor.